GuanLab/timesias/README.md

 The example data in the data/ are randomly generated data for the demonstration of the algorithm.

 Two types of data is requied for model training and prediction:
-* `gs.file`: `.txt` file two columns.
+* `gs.file`: gold standard file with two columns.
 The first column is paths for time-series records.
 The second column is the gold standard (0/1), representing the final outbreak of sepsis

 ```
 ./data/0.psv,1